endeavouros-team/PKGBUILDS/README.md

 The source for packages we maintain in our repository.

 **17th of dec 2024:**

 Adding info.md to some questionable packages.

 **9th of sept 2021:**

 cleaned up from unused PKGBUILDS
 Created backup branch:
 [backup-before-08-2021](https://github.com/endeavouros-team/PKGBUILDS/tree/backup-before-08-2021)

 ---

+**13th March of  2022:**

-13-03-2022 creating new **release tags scheme** to be used for some packages like calamares and calamares config packages and others with branding or purposes that are changed for ISO release in any other matter:
+creating new **release tags scheme** to be used for some packages like calamares and calamares config packages and others with branding or purposes that are changed for ISO release in any other matter:

 Naming convention for the tags.
 This would only be for packages that can change as part of the release of a new ISO.